Zeioth/distroupdate.nvim/README.md

 - [FAQ](#faq)

 ## Why
-If you use Neovim in multiple machines, you can run `:NvimConfigUpdate` to get the latest changes of your config from your GitHub repository from any device.
+If you use Neovim in multiple machines, you can use the command `:NvimConfigUpdate` to get the latest changes of your config from your GitHub repository from any device.

 If you are developing a Neovim distro, you can ship this plugin, and users will get updates from your distro GitHub repository when they run `:NvimConfigUpdate`.